 Travelling ahead in time, in January 2002, on the banks of River Indus at Leh, Lt.
 General Arjun Ray, PVSM, VSM (Retd.), a visionary par excellence, drafted the vision of a boarding school; a vision as encompassing and nurturing as River Indus.
 And with his foresight and conviction of thought (based on the universalism of human values), the Indus International School, Hyderabad was established on the 14th of July, 2003.
 And currently, it is heralded among the top boarding schools in India.

-The Indus International School Hyderabad began its first academic year in 2003, with 135 students.
+The Indus International School Hyderabad began its first academic year in 2008, with 135 students.
 Based on a conscious decision to ensure quality learning, the School graduated from Grade 9 to Grade 12 over a span of three years.
-Today, the school has over a 1200 students from 33 countries, with 30 percent of the students living on campus.
+Today, we have a total of 370 students from 10 different countries and 50% students living on campus.

 To create global citizens and leaders from tomorrow through traditional values of love, empathy, discipline and respect – 21st century citizens who think globally and act locally